Genivia/ugrep/README.md

                   pattern.
 Context options -A, -B, -C, and -y are disabled.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.
-This feature is not available in this version of ugrep.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even when they are on the command line.

            --pager[=COMMAND]
                   When  output  is  sent  to  the terminal, uses `COMMAND' to page through the output.
 The default COMMAND  is  `less  -R'.
-This option makes --color=auto behave as --color=always  and  enables --break.
+This option  makes  --color=auto  behave  as --color=always.
+Enables --break.

            -Q ENCODING, --encoding=ENCODING
                   The input file encoding.
 The possible values  of  ENCODING  can
                   be:   `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',  `UTF-8',
                   `UTF-16',   `UTF-16BE',   `UTF-16LE',   `UTF-32',    `UTF-32BE',
                   `UTF-32LE',   `CP437',  `CP850',  `CP858',  `CP1250',  `CP1251',
                   `CP1252',  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',
                   `CP1258'

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal output.  ugrep will only search a file until a match has been found, making  searches  potentially less  expensive.
 Allows a pattern match to span multiple lines.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic links, unlike -r.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command line.

            -S, --dereference
                   If -r is specified, all symbolic links are  followed,  like  -R.
                   The default is not to follow symbolic links.

            -s, --no-messages